 (Photo: Noriaki Imai at the time of foundation)

 Activities so far

-Holding classes where students meet up and talk with volunteer members of the community.
+We think the cause of the high dropout rate is because students are not able to build human relationships, that is to say, people you can trust and talk with.
+So we help build human relationships within schools by holding a class called “Crescendo,” where students can meet up and talk with volunteer members of the community.
 These classes are designed to foster a positive mindset towards the idea of “working” by creating an opportunity to meet trustworthy adults and lowering the stumbling block to communicating with others.

-Number of students who participated our program reached 800 people in 2015.
-The program improve of social capital(supportive human relations for students to take action) index.
-Measured from surveys.
-Includes criteria for measuring social capital that we developed in collaboration with a professor from Nagoya University, such as “sense of belonging within a classroom”, “close friends at school”, “close friends from previous schools”, and so on.
-And the percentage of students who answered that they wanted to do after graduation rose to 70.8%.
+The number of students who have participated in our program reached 800 people in 2015.
+Our program has improved the social capital index (supportive human relations for students to take action), which was measured from surveys.
+The criteria for measuring social capital was developed in collaboration with a professor from Nagoya University and includes criteria such as “a sense of belonging within a classroom”, “close friends at school”, “close friends from previous schools”, and so on.
+Due to our efforts, the percentage of students who answered that they wanted to move forward with their lives after graduation increased to 70.8%.

 Use of funds

 We will use these donations for holding classes in public high schools in Osaka, mainly because there are many students who live in poverty, especially in Osaka, and the schools there have no budget or time for supporting such activities.
 Through these donations, we can introduce our program to more schools that don’t have a budget for this kind of program.
 The outcome of our mid-term classes (social changes we aim to introduce in the mid- to long-term future) shows improved grade advancement rate and has reduced the number of students dropping out.
 We plan to introduce the same program into other part-time high schools.
 We aim to reduce first-year dropouts from the current 21% to under 10% in part-time high schools across Japan.